The Arts

 Te Reo Maori

-Ko tou reo, ko toku reo, te tuakiri tangata.
+Ko tōu reo, ko tōku reo,

-Tihei uriuri, tihei nakonako.
 Your voice and my voice are expressions of identity.
 May our descendants live on and our hopes be fulfilled.

-Te Reo Maori is taught in Years 7, 8 and 9 as a full year course in which students learn one hour per week and build on their prior knowledge.
+Te Reo Māori is taught in Years 7, 8 and 9 as a full year course in which students learn one hour per week and build on their prior knowledge.

 International languages are imbedded into our well-rounded year 7 and 8 study programme which gives our students a unique experience.
 Students learn basic greetings, how to introduce themselves and others, and how to express likes and dislikes.
 Alongside the functional language aspects, students engage in cultural practices, making links, and realising differences to their own culture.
 Students may have the opportunity to celebrate culture and language with food which can be motivational and a practical way to learn.